 Today is a day to go over our gear and prepare for the adventure ahead.
-We meet at our headquarters in Bishop, do a gear check, collect resupply bags, and pick up last minute items before shuttling 90 miles south to Cottonwood Meadows.
+We meet at our headquarters in Bishop (approx. 11:00am), do a gear check, collect resupply bags, and pick up last minute items before heading south to Cottonwood Meadows.
+It will a busy morning, clarifying resupply needs, finalizing personal gear, and distributing group gear.
+You will have 7 days of personal snacks and powdered drinks in your pack when we meet, which you provide.
+You will purchase your own lunch in Bishop and after lunch we will drive approx. 2 hours to the Cottonwood Campground.
 We'll camp at the Cottonwood Campground which is already at approximately 3000m (10,000 feet) in elevation - Giving us a chance to further acclimate before beginning our adventure. *Complimentary transfer from hotels in Mammoth and Bishop, upon request.

 To further assist in acclimation, we start off slowly and ease into the hiking with a short first day of about 8km and 400m altitude gain taking us to camp at Chicken Springs Lake.
 From there, we lose some elevation, spending the next 2 nights between 2900m-3200m as we approach Mt.
 Whitney.